MarzenkaS/Comfy-House-New/README.md

 ### Content

 1. The text for the home page was my idea as well as the design of each page.
+At beggining I did some some scretch on papaer and later, while creating the site, new ideas were coming to my mind.
 2. The icons in the footer come from [Font Awesome](https://fontawesome.com/)
 3. I used two fonts which were taken from [Google Fonts](https://fonts.google.com/)